|

-| Business Valuation & Asset Valuation for Divorce and Other Cases
+for Divorce and Other Cases

-Too often, the parties (plaintiffs, defendants, attorneys, jurors, judges, etc.) involved in a case lack the unique financial background that allows a thorough understanding of a case's financial merits.
+Too often, the parties (plaintiffs, defendants, attorneys, jurors, judges, family, friends) involved in a case lack the unique financial background that allows a thorough understanding of a case's financial merits.
 Interestingly, even a company-owner is rarely in a position to guide value discussions due to a lack of objectivity and a lack of experience in this very specialized type of work.

 Many times, the temptation is to involve an accountant, but this may not be the best choice.
 The challenge of valuing business and financial assets is complicated by the fact that the process always starts with accounting numbers.
 Here's the problem - accounting numbers look backwards, reflecting history, while valuation (if done correctly) is forward-looking.

-First - The Need For Adjustments To The Accounting Numbers
+First - The Need for Adjustments to the Accounting Numbers

 While it's imperative that a valuation expert fully understand the accounting numbers, it is even more important that they know how to develop supportable financial projections.
 This often requires restating the accounting numbers so that they accurately reflect the economic reality of the business operation.

 The most common example of why this need arises is tax considerations.
 Many businesses are operated in such a way as to minimize annual tax liabilities.
 Thus, income may be significantly understated from what might otherwise be reportable.
 Likewise, there are other cases where income may be overstated.
 In order to accurately prepare a valuation, influences which don't reflect true economic reality need to be adjusted out of the numbers.
-Bill McGinnis has been involved in this type of work for over 20 years.

-Second - The Need For Credible Projections
+Second - The Need for Credible Projections

-Third - The Need For a Credible Valuation
+Third - The Need for a Credible Valuation

 Just because you have a quality set of projections to work from doesn't mean you'll end up with a quality, credible valuation.